Dinamo Zagreb Logo

 Dynamo Zagreb Emblem

 The graphic sign indicates that Dinamo Zagreb is a direct descendant of HŠK Građanski Zagreb.
-Designers changed the design often, but they always retained the classic elements: a pattern of red and white squares and the club’s initials on a blue semicircle.
+Designers often changed the design, but they always retained the classic elements: a red-and-white square pattern and the club’s initials on a blue semicircle.